© 2023 All Rights Reserved by CheapBills.com.au

 In some cases, you may also need to contact the manufacturer of your devices for additional information.

-By being prepared (follow our steps) and staying informed about the NBN you have a much better chance of switching over to NBN with less stress and more satisfaction.
+By being prepared (following our steps) and staying informed about the NBN you have a much better chance of switching over to NBN with less stress and more satisfaction.

 Remember that you’ll be notified by the Australian Government long before the switch to the new network happens.

-In the meantime, or at any stage if your ever unsure about anything or just want to follow up just contact your local service provider or the NBN network.
+In the meantime, or at any stage if you are ever unsure about anything or just want to follow up just contact your local service provider or the NBN network.

-In addition, keep an eye out on any updates in the media – television, radio, and social media.
+In addition, keep an eye out for any updates in the media – television, radio, and social media.